Miklós Kállay: Imprisonment

-Kállay evaded the Nazis at first, but he was eventually captured and sent first to the Dachau and later to Mauthausen.
+Kállay evaded the Nazis at first, and fled to the Turkish legation, where the Turkish minister-plenipotentiary Sevket Fuat Kereci allowed him to stay.
+Kállay was eventually captured by the Arrow Cross regime in October 1944 when he unwisely left the Turkish legation.
+He was sent first to Dachau and then to Mauthausen.
 In late April 1945, he was transferred to Tyrol, together with other prominent concentration camp inmates, where the SS left the prisoners behind.
 He was liberated by the Fifth US Army on 5 May 1945.

 Exile

 In 1946 he went into exile and finally settled in the United States in 1951.
 In 1954, he published his memoirs, Hungarian Premier: A Personal Account of a Nation's Struggle in the Second World War (Columbia University Press).